xDimGG/angelolloti/posts/premia.md

 ![testing our use of zip](/premia_4.png)

 Pay attention to the `start, end` in our loop.
 Each value of `zip()` is returned as a tuple and we can use comma-separated variables to extract the tuple's individual parts.
-With this done, we may begin making our get requests.
+With this done, we may begin making our GET requests.
 Let's just move our GET request to a function that takes some variables.
 If `trip_type` is RT, our method returns a tuple containg the flights to our destination and the return flights.
 If `trip_type` isn't RT, we return only flights going to our destination.

 ```py
 import requests